NLinkova/how-to-learn/readme.md

 ### Description

-This is my second site.
+One page website.
 The content of the site contains information about different approaches to learning.

 ### Functionality

-The site implements such functions as block positioning, smooth transitions, animation, video, links, etc.
+The site implements such features as block positioning, smooth transitions, animation, video, links, BEM methodology css, etc.

 ### Link